FreeWilly2022/OPi5_GPIO_GUI/README.md

 Toggle on and off GPIO pins on the Orange Pi 5 by clilcking on buttons in a window on the screen.
-This program uses the wiringOP and GTK libraries, download per the the instructions on the websites:
+This program uses the wiringOP and GTK libraries, download and install per the the instructions on the websites:

 https://github.com/orangepi-xunlong/wiringOP